hduraimurugan/cpp_frontend/README.md

 ![](https://github.com/user-attachments/assets/d2d84002-4aaf-4e49-81ea-593be2442a9d)<br/><br/>

 ### **Admin Interface:**
-  - Manage jobs and companies via a dedicated admin dashboard.
+  - Manage jobs and companies via a dedicated admin dashboard.<br/>
 ![](https://github.com/user-attachments/assets/d58176a8-0a25-4e23-9777-0a210cc3a460) <br/><br/>
 ```
    Admin Username: admin@cpp.jobs.in
    Admin Password: admin@1234
 ```

+### **Protected Routes:**<br/>
-- **Protected Routes:** Routes are protected based on user roles to ensure only authorized users can access certain sections (e.g., recruiters or admins).
+Routes are protected based on user roles to ensure only authorized users can access certain sections (e.g., recruiters or admins).

 ## Technologies Used